The Impact of Screw Cost on the Overall Economics of Pipeline Valve Production

 4. Quality and Reliability

 The cost of screws is not solely determined by their upfront price.
 The quality and reliability of screws also impact the overall economics of pipeline valve production.
-Using low-cost screws that are prone to failures or require frequent replacements can result in increased downtime, maintenance costs, and customer dissatisfaction.
-Investing in higher-quality screws, even if they come at a slightly higher cost, can lead to long-term economic benefits by reducing operation and maintenance expenses.
+Using low‑cost screws that are prone to failures or require frequent replacements can result in increased downtime, maintenance costs, and customer dissatisfaction.
+Investing in higher‑quality screws---such as those made from stainless steel---can lead to long‑term economic benefits by reducing operation and maintenance expenses.

 5. Supplier Relationships